underscoreio/essential-slick/src/pages/basics/index.md

 udist.update(19.2)

-WHen `update` is called, the database will receive:
+When `update` is called, the database will receive:

 ~~~ sql